MohamedHesham1511/JavaScript-Notes/README.md

 ## Installation

+- a) Download the Repository as a ZIP file, then expand it.
-- a) I recommend using VScode as an IDE with [TODO Highlight, Peacock] as Extensions.
+- b) VScode is recommended as an IDE with [TODO Highlight, Peacock] as Extensions.
+- c) For Better UI Experience Please make sure [.vscode] folder is included in the downloaded ZIP file.

 ## Feedback